DrUlrichAnders/digital/src/pages/blogs/explaining-components.md

 has an icon and a name and is surrounded by a link.

 Well, that's it really.
-I think, you are now good to go to make your own component or at least modify the existent ones.
+I think, you are now good to go to make your own component or at least to modify the existent ones.